 Robots aren't science fiction - they do real work in factories and in space!
 Learn to design, build and program a robot to accomplish a specific task.
 Use skills in engineering design, research and development, and learn to analyze and interpret data.

-- Junk Drawer Robotics Youth Notebook Find this in the 4-H Mall
+All levels: Junk Drawer Robotics Curriculum Youth Notebook

 Project leader resources